 Type No. 1: SaaS (Software as a Service)

 A type of public cloud computing service that delivers software on the web through a browser or an app.
-Some of the common SaaS applications available today are Office 365, Salesforce, Cisco WebEx and Netflix.
+Some of the common SaaS applications available today are Office 365, Salesforce, Cisco WebEx, and Netflix.
 When using this service, customers subscribe to the software typically on a monthly basis rather than purchasing it.
 They also have the option to end their subscription whenever they want to.
-With SaaS, updates are usually free of change and applied automatically by the software provider.
+With SaaS, updates are usually free of charge and applied automatically by the software provider.

 Type No. 2: PaaS (Platform as a Service)

 In this type of cloud computing, users can create applications or programs using tools supplied by the provider.
 PaaS is hosted in the cloud, and users can access them through their web browser.
 This service would only be beneficial to you if you are a developer since this provides a platform for developing applications.
 Some examples of PaaS are Google App Engine, Salesforce’s Heroku, Pivotal’s Cloud Foundry, and Red Hat’s OpenShift.

 Type No. 3: IaaS (Infrastructure as a Service)